kimtth/awesome-azure-openai-llm/README.md

 - Copilot (FKA.
 Bing Chat Enterprise) [Privacy and Protection](https://learn.microsoft.com/en-us/bing-chat-enterprise/privacy-and-protections#protected-by-default)
   1. Doesn't have plugin support
   1. Only content provided in the chat by users is accessible to Bing Chat Enterprise.
-- Azure OpenAI Service On Your Data in Public Preview [ref](https://techcommunity.microsoft.com/t5/ai-cognitive-services-blog/introducing-azure-openai-service-on-your-data-in-public-preview/ba-p/3847000)
+- Azure OpenAI Service On Your Data in Public Preview [ref](https://techcommunity.microsoft.com/t5/ai-cognitive-services-blog/introducing-azure-openai-service-on-your-data-in-public-preview/ba-p/3847000) [19 Jun 2023]
-- Azure OpenAI Finetuning: Babbage-002 is $34/hour, Davinci-002 is $68/hour, and Turbo is $102/hour. [ref](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/fine-tuning-now-available-with-azure-openai-service/ba-p/3954693)
+- Azure OpenAI Finetuning: Babbage-002 is $34/hour, Davinci-002 is $68/hour, and Turbo is $102/hour. [ref](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/fine-tuning-now-available-with-azure-openai-service/ba-p/3954693) [16 Oct 2023]
-- Customer Copyright Commitment: protects customers from certain IP claims related to AI-generated content. [ref](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/customer-copyright-commitment)
+- Customer Copyright Commitment: protects customers from certain IP claims related to AI-generated content. [ref](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/customer-copyright-commitment) [16 Nov 2023]

 ## **Section 3** : Microsoft Semantic Kernel

 ### **Semantic Kernel Overview**

 - Microsoft Langchain Library supports C# and Python and offers several features, some of which are still in development and may be unclear on how to implement.
 However, it is simple, stable, and faster than Python-based open-source software.
-The features listed on the link include: [Semantic Kernel Feature Matrix](https://learn.microsoft.com/en-us/semantic-kernel/get-started/supported-languages) / [old](https://github.com/microsoft/semantic-kernel/blob/main/FEATURE_MATRIX.md) / [git](https://aka.ms/sk/repo)
+The features listed on the link include: [Semantic Kernel Feature Matrix](https://learn.microsoft.com/en-us/semantic-kernel/get-started/supported-languages) / [git](https://aka.ms/sk/repo)

 <!-- <img src="files/mind-and-body-of-semantic-kernel.png" alt="sk" width="130"/> -->
 <!-- <img src="files/sk-flow.png" alt="sk" width="500"/> -->

 - .NET Semantic Kernel SDK: 1.
 Renamed packages and classes that used the term “Skill” to now use “Plugin”.
 2. OpenAI specific in Semantic Kernel core to be AI service agnostic 3.
-Consolidated our planner implementations into a single package [ref](https://devblogs.microsoft.com/semantic-kernel/introducing-the-v1-0-0-beta1-for-the-net-semantic-kernel-sdk/)
+Consolidated our planner implementations into a single package [ref](https://devblogs.microsoft.com/semantic-kernel/introducing-the-v1-0-0-beta1-for-the-net-semantic-kernel-sdk/) [10 Oct 2023]
 - Chat Copilot: A reference application for building a chat experience using Semantic Kernel.
 Leveraging plugins, planners, and AI memories. [git](https://github.com/microsoft/chat-copilot)
 - Semantic Kernel Recipes: A collection of C# notebooks [git](https://github.com/johnmaeda/SK-Recipes)
 - Bing search sample and Azure Cosmos DB for vector storage by leveraging the SemanticKernel.